- Flexible: Parties have great freedom to decide on the terms of their distribution arrangements (which is different to the appointment of agents).

-Unfortunately, too often foreign principals choose to appoint at face value – and this ends up being a costly mistake.
-Brazil is a highly litigious society, with strict tax rules that quickly penalise those companies that are not tax-compliant.
+Unfortunately, too often foreign principals tend to be overly trustworthy – and this ends up being a costly mistake.
+Brazil is a highly litigious country with complex and sophisticated rules.

-Before appointing any agent, principals should retain lawyers to prepare a due diligence report on the agent.
-This report should include the agent, the agent’s company, its directors and shareholders and include:
+Before appointing a distributor, principals should retain lawyers to prepare a due diligence report on the company and the key persons behind it (such as shareholders).
+This report should include:

-- a review of the corporate documents from the relevant Company Registries where the agent operates;
+- a review of the corporate documents from the relevant Company Registries where the distributor operates;

-- obtaining the Federal State and Municipal tax, social security and employment litigation-related certificates where the company operates; and
+- obtaining the Federal State and Municipal tax, social security and employment litigation-related certificates where the distributor operates; and

-- undertaking State and Federal court searches (including the Employment Court hierarchy) and analysing any specific cases of concern.
+- undertaking State and Federal court searches (including the Employment Court hierarchy) and analysing court matters that appear to be of relevance.

-This basic due diligence process should be done in addition to an analysis on whether the agent would be ready, willing and able to meet its obligations under the distribution agreement from a financial and commercial point of view.
+In addition to this basic due diligence process, it is recommended that principals undertake an analysis on whether the distributor would be ready, willing and able to meet its obligations under the distribution agreement from a financial and commercial point of view.

 Do you have an agreement customised for the Brazilian legal environment?

-Companies with agents around the world frequently have standard contracts that they use to appoint distributors in different jurisdictions.
-Due to Brazil’s particular rules relating to distributorships, it is important that distributorship agreements be reviewed by Brazilian lawyers before they are presented to the agent.
+Companies with distributors around the world frequently have standard contracts that they use to appoint them in different jurisdictions.
+Due to Brazil’s particular rules relating to distributorships, it is important that these agreements be reviewed by Brazilian lawyers before they are presented to the potential chosen distributor.

 Relying on a choice of law and court (including arbitration) provision will do little to avoid the mandatory nature of some Brazilian laws that will apply to the distribution relationship.

-Thus, having a well-drafted agreement customised to the Brazilian legal environment and following its terms throughout the agency relationship will go a long way to minimise the exposure of the principal to undesired risks.
+Thus, having a well-drafted agreement customised to the Brazilian legal environment and following its terms throughout the distributorship arrangement will go a long way to minimise the exposure of the principal to undesired risks.